 Introducing Laurel and Hardy Lookalikes Christmas Magic speciality magicians.
 This act creates an impressive fork bending illusion with a very good knowledge of Laurel & Hardy.

-They became well known during the late 1920s through the mid-1940s for their slapstick comedy, with Laurel playing the clumsy and childlike friend of the pompous Hardy.
-The duo’s signature tune is known variously as ‘The Cuckoo Song’, ‘Ku-Ku’, or ‘The Dance of the Cuckoos’.
+They became well known during the late 1920s through the mid-1940s for their slapstick comedy, with Laurel playing the clumsy and childlike friend of the pompous bully Hardy.
+The duo’s signature tune is known variously as “The Cuckoo Song”, “Ku-Ku”, or “The Dance of the Cuckoos”.
 It was played over the opening credits of their films and has become as emblematic of the duo as their bowler hats.

-Laurel and Hardy Lookalikes Charity Fundraiser
+Laurel and Hardy Lookalikes For Hire

 They often had physical arguments with each other (in character), which were quite complex and involved cartoon violence, and their characters precluded them from making any real progress in the simplest endeavours.

 Much of their comedy involves milking a joke, where a simple idea provides a basis from which to build multiple gags without following a defined narrative.